tillbiskup/evedata/docs/architecture.rst

   Not clear whether this situation can actually occur, but if so, most probably in this case only one value should be contained in the data.
 See `#7688, note 11 <https://redmine.ahf.ptb.de/issues/7688#note-11>`_ for details.

 Furthermore, a requirement is that the original monitor data are retained when converting timestamps to position counts.
 This most probably means to create a new :obj:`MeasureData <evedata.evefile.entities.data.MeasureData>` object.
 This is the case for the additional :obj:`DeviceData <evedata.evefile.entities.data.DeviceData>` class as subclass of :obj:`MeasureData <evedata.evefile.entities.data.MeasureData>`.
-The next question: Where to place these new objects in the :class:`File <evedata.evefile.entities.file.File>` class of the :mod:`evedata.evefile.entities.file` module?
-Alternatively: Would this be something outside the evefile subpackage, probably within the measurement subpackage?
+The next question: Where to place these new objects in the :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` (facade) class?

 Boundaries